-Human Simulators, referred to as Standardized Patients (SP's) simplest terms, are people trained to provide the opportunity for a health care learner to learn, practice and become proficient/competent in history taking, physical exam and communication skills.
+Human Simulators, referred to as Standardized Patients (SP's) are people trained to provide the opportunity for a health care student to learn, practice and become proficient/competent in history taking, physical exam and communication skills.

 SP's are fully trained prior to encounters with learners to ensure they are able to accurately and completely present a patient's story.
-In addition standardized patients are trained to assess a learner's ability using case specific checklists and also provide either written or verbal feedback based on set criteria.
+In addition standardized patients are trained to assess a learner's ability and provide oral and written feedback/assessments.
 The use of standardized patient encounters provides a safe environment for learners as they master clinical skills.